The term “locust” can apply to several different species of trees with legume-like seed pods.

 The heavy blossoming of a black locust’s flowers also makes them ideal as an ornamental tree.
 Its flowers give out a wonderful fragrance and are white, pink, or purple in color.
 And the batches of flowers dangle from the tree and measure between 4 to 10 inches.

-Black locusts’ branches are brittle and tend to grow sporadically, creating gaps in-between.
+Black locusts’ branches are brittle and tend to grow sporadically, creating gaps.
 Meaning, they provide the perfect shade that plants growing below them need.

 Problems with Locust Trees

-In some areas, cankers and root collar rot are serious problems for honey locust trees.
+In some areas, cankers and root collar rot are serious problems for most popular types of locust trees.

 Cankers first appear as flattened or discolored surfaces on the branches and trunk of the tree.
 Over time, cankers can spread and completely girdle the tree, causing tree death.
 Cankers also cause slow growth, yellowing leaves or sparse leaves.